superfaceai/docs/docs/guides/run-use-case.md

 # Run use case

-This guide describes how a use case can be used in any production Node.js application.
+This guide describes how to start using a locally developed use case in a production Node.js application.

 ## Prerequisites